 Our employees’ health and safety in the workplace is of greatest importance to us at Nordex Group.
-We work continuously and systematically to further develop the safety culture that we all live and breathe, making our work environment safer in the process.
-We commit to the seven principles of safety stated in our QHSE policy.
-Our QHSE Management department is responsible for the company’s strategic development regarding safety, as well as ensuring cross-functional and departmental harmony.
+We work continuously and systematically to further develop the safety culture that we all live and breathe, making our work environment even safer in the process.
+We commit to the seven principles of safety stated in our QHSE Policy.
+Our QHSE Management department is responsible for the company’s strategic development regarding safety, as well as for ensuring cross-functional and departmental harmonization.
 Our organizations in each country have established occupational Safety Committees in accordance with locally applicable laws.

 We offer programs and training courses and run internal campaigns and projects worldwide in order to highlight the issue of occupational accidents, raise employee awareness and thus help to avoid hazards and promote best practices.
 With the goal of establishing an ongoing dialog about safety and risks, conducting safety inspections is a mandatory duty for executives.
-Our involvement extends beyond our own company; we are also committed externally throughout the wind power industry to further drive the safety culture.
+As part of industry-specific initiatives, our involvement extends beyond our own company with the aim of creating a culture of health and safety throughout the wind power industry.

-The Nordex Group is certified as a multi-site company, meaning that all Nordex operations received ISO 45001:2018 certification for its occupational health and safety management system.
-Internal campaigns implemented globally aim to raise awareness among employees.
-New locations will be added, such as Chile for 2022–2023.
+The Nordex Group is certified as a multi-site company, meaning that all Nordex operations are included in the scope of ISO 45001:2018 certification for our occupational health and safety management system.

 Diversity & Inclusion

-The Nordex Group implemented the Diversity & Inclusion (D&I) Council, a group of leaders, chaired by the CEO and facilitated by our D&I Leads.
-It is responsible for developing and driving the company’s D&I strategy and key milestones, providing guidance and supervision on diversity efforts and integrating the D&I program with the strategies, operations and business objectives.
-The Nordex Group commits to this mindset in the Diversity & Inclusion Policy and the Human Rights Policy and sets gender equality targets across all levels of the Group and supports the inclusion of a diverse team through various initiatives and measures.
+To drive our diversity and inclusion journey, we have established a Diversity & Inclusion (D&I) Council, a diverse group of leaders, chaired by the CEO and facilitated by our D&I Leads.
+It is responsible for developing and driving the company’s D&I strategy and provides guidance and supervision on diversity and inclusion efforts.
+The Nordex Group commits to this mindset in the Diversity & Inclusion Policy and the Human Rights Policy, sets gender equality targets across all levels, and supports the inclusion of a diverse team through various initiatives and measures.

 Employee Development Initiatives

 Our managers lead, inspire and motivate #TeamNordex around the world.
-Through our Trust.Listen.Lead training program we aim to create an intercultural and aligned leadership culture at the Nordex Group, including basic leadership topics enriched with subjects such as unconscious bias, leadership in diverse environments and emotional intelligence.
+Through our Trust.Listen.Lead training program we aim to create an intercultural and aligned leadership culture at the Nordex Group, including basic leadership topics enriched with subjects such as unconscious bias, leadership in diverse, intercultural environments and emotional intelligence.

 Corporate Social Engagement